 - you go to a care home that lasts 8 or more weeks following your assessment or care planning.

-In all of the situations above, the local authority must think that it is in your best interests to have an independent advocate.
+In all of the situations above, the local authority must think that it is in your best interests to have a Care Act advocate.